Sheffield Tramway: Electric tram era

-Sheffield Corporation (Sheffield City Council) took over the tramway system in July 1896.
+Sheffield Corporation (Sheffield City Council) took over the tramway system in July 1896 under the Sheffield Tramways Act 1896 (59 & 60 Vict. c. liii) and the Sheffield Corporation Tramways Act 1896 (59 & 60 Vict. c. cxxxvi).
 The corporation's goal was to expand and mechanise the system.
 Almost immediately a committee was formed to inspect other tramway systems to look at the improved systems of traction.
 Upon their return the committee recommended the adoption of electrical propulsion using the overhead current collection system.

-The National Grid was not as developed as it is now and so the Corporation set out to generate the required current - the Corporation became the local domestic and industrial electricity supplier.
+The National Grid had not been developed at that time, and so the corporation set out to generate the required current - the corporation became the local domestic and industrial electricity supplier.
 A power station was built for Sheffield Corporation Tramways on Kelham Island by the river Don between Mowbray Street and Alma Street.
 Feeder cables stretched from there to the extremities of the system, covering over 40 miles of route.

 The horse operated lines were left opened and track replaced with heavier rails.
 Along with lines opening to Abbeydale, Walkley and Hunter's Bar, the missing link in the centre of the sprawling network between Moorhead and Lady's Bridge was finally laid.

 Electric lines opened in succession; Nether Edge to Tinsley on 6 September 1899, to Walkley on 18 September 1899 and Pitsmoor on 27 September 1899.
 The other electric lines opened soon after allowing the Hillsborough to be closed in November 1902.

 The network was basically in place by 1905, further development included extending lines out of the city and connecting lines.

 In 1905, Rotherham Corporation connected their line to Templeborough to Tinsley and both Sheffield and Rotherham corporations began running services between both towns.
 Some tensions existed between both councils and services were halted between September 1914 and May 1915 leaving passengers to either walk between both networks or use the railways.
 Sheffield Corporation introduced motor bus services from the termini to outlying districts in 1918.